 Kerbside collection services are operating as normal.

-Are you trying to stay safety at home, but need an essential document printed urgently?
+Are you trying to stay safely at home, but need an essential document printed urgently?

 We want to help.
 For those of you who might have some essential paperwork you need printed, you can send it to us and we will print it for you and return it by post - free of charge.

-'Essential' paperwork is the stuff you might expect - government forms, official letters, resumes etc. Unfortunately, due to high demand, we can't print off any other types of documents for you.
+'Essential' paperwork is the stuff you might expect - government forms, official letters, resumes etc. Unfortunately, due to high demand, we are unable to print off any other types of documents for you.
 If we have an officer out and about on other official business, we might even drop it into your mailbox (so an even quicker turnaround time).